Archeparchy of Kottayam: Syro-Malankara Rite

 Since the Koonan Cross Oath on 3 January 1653, the Knanaya Community was divided as Catholic and Jacobite.
 That was painful for the community.
 Attempts were made for the reunification of the Knanaya Jacobites, who were one third of the community, to the Knanaya Catholic section.
 It got momentum under the leadership of Alexander Choolaparambil.

 One hindrance was the diversity of the liturgical rite because the Jacobites follow the Syro-Antiochian rite and the Catholics use the Syro-Malabar (Chaldean) rite.
-The Knanaya Orthodox who were willing to join the Catholic church preferred to continue the Antiochian liturgy.
-So, Alexander Choolaparambil took initiative to apply to the Holy See for permission to use the Antiochian Syrian Rite for those who reunite with the Catholic church.
+The Knanaya Orthodox who were willing to join the Roman Catholic church preferred to continue the Antiochian liturgy.
+So, Alexander Choolaparambil took initiative to apply to the Holy See for permission to use the Antiochian Syrian Rite for those who reunite with the Roman Catholic church.
 The Holy See granted this permission on 5 July 1921.
 That facilitated the reunion of many Knanaya Jacobites to the Catholic Vicariate of Kottayam.
 Others still remain as Jacobites under the Knanaya Orthodox Archdiocese of Chingavanam.

 The Archeparchy of Kottayam has the privilege to have two liturgical rites in the same Archeparchy.
-At present 16 parishes of the Archeparchy belong to the Syro-Malankara rite served mainly by Syro-Malankara Knanaya priests.
-These churches are considered as one forane headed by a Syro-Malankara vicar general.
+At present 15 parishes of the Archeparchy belong to the Syro-Malankara rite served mainly by Syro-Malankara Knanaya priests.
+These churches are organised as one forane headed by a vicar general from the same rite.
 At the request of the Archbishop of Kottayam Mathew Moolakkatt, and with the recommendation of the Synod of Bishops of the Syro-Malabar and Syro-Malankara churches, the Holy See appointed Syro-Malankara Vicar General Fr.
 George Kurisummoottil, as the Auxiliary Bishop of the Archeparchy of Kottayam on 29 August 2020 with the name Geevarghese Mar Aprem.
 Thus, the Archeparchy of Kottayam has two auxiliary bishops of two liturgical rites which is unusual in a diocese.